vladdsm/myblog_attempt/_posts/2018-03-03-topics-LazyTrade5-ReadingNews.md

 In this course we are answering this question.

-A little challenge to the fellow reader: Please open any news aggregator of your preference.
-There would probably be 20 - 30 articles.
+A little challenge to the fellow reader: Please open any news aggregator of your preference or even a newspaper.
+There would probably be several articles looking on you.
 Starting from politics moving to economy, sport, etc. Please try to classify these news according to simple grade: Good, Neutral, Negative.
-It is very likely that overall amount of news with negative score would prevail.
+It is very likely that overall amount of news with negative score would prevail and very unlikely the opposite.

 Now why does that matter?
 How can it be relevant?
 Well the idea (author assumption) is that news sentiment does matter and affecting society.
 The assumption of the author is that people who will read the good news in the morning will go to work being more happy.
 They will have higher productivity and produce more goods, services.
 There is much higher chance the happy scientist would invent something new, isn’t it???
 The rest is details.
-New better products would influence economic growth of the entire country.
+Finally new better products would positively influence economic growth of the entire country.
 This is what behind the motivation of that naive social question

 ## Social Research and trading idea

 So using packages *rvest* and *qdap* we can read news headers from the news aggregator of several countries.

 Thanks to qdap library we can calculate overall sentiment of every news header.
 Software is using pre-defined library of classified words and output the score being positive if it’s more than 0 and vice versa negative sentiment will return value below zero.
+Not all the words are classified however the tendency is that people do often use just 20 % of all existent vocabulary [People are just lazy]

 Thanks to this analysis we can easily get average sentiment values from the entire country.
-This is the result of what you can see after 1 month of collecting this data:
+This is the result of what one can see after 1 month of collecting this data:

 <img src ="https://raw.githubusercontent.com/vzhomeexperiments/R_NewsReading/master/2018-04-21-AllNews.png" >